 Class appropriation is often overlooked when discussing cultural appropriation.
 Dressing up as a hobo, a homeless person, for Halloween has become commonplace — mocking low-income people and stereotyping their appearance.
-The “hobo” costume generally consists of ill-fitting clothing, messy hair, dirty face makeup, and cardboard signs with phrases like “will work for money.”
+The “hobo” costume generally consists of ill-fitting clothing, messy hair, dirty facial makeup, and cardboard signs with phrases like “will work for money.”
 The costume is dehumanizing and mocks unhoused people who cannot afford basic necessities at a time when homelessness is consistently increasing.

 Subcultures associated with people of color are also misrepresented during Halloween.
-Hip hop culture is often reduced to baggy clothing, grills, chains, and fake tattoos for Halloween costumes.
+Hip-hop culture is often reduced to baggy clothing, grills, chains, and fake tattoos for Halloween costumes.
 Upon its inception, hip hop served as a creative outlet for African Americans to discuss their plight.
-The hip hop movement emerged from the Bronx during the 1970s.
+The hip-hop movement emerged from the Bronx during the 1970s.
 The city was experiencing social turmoil due to white migration to the suburbs and a nationwide recession that significantly impacted New York’s industrial sector.

 As despair struck the city, many Black people turned to music.
 The influx of Jamaican immigrants during this time heavily influenced the music that laid the groundwork for hip hop (Icon Collective).
 Though the genre has evolved over time and white people have begun to embrace it, hip hop is still widely viewed as “ghetto” and “low class” because it is dominated by Black people.
 White people derive humor from using hip hop, an art form created to resist white supremacy, as a costume because it is a means of mocking low-income Black communities.
 The satisfaction white people receive from caricaturing communities opposite of theirs is exploitative and reduces hip hop to a set of stereotypes.

 Contrary to popular belief, white people are not the only demographic that can partake in cultural appropriation; any privileged or socially-dominant group can.
 When Halloween finally arrives, it’s important to remind yourself of the privileges you hold as you consider different costumes.
 Before settling on a costume idea, double-check that you are not caricaturing a marginalized community or disrespecting something of cultural significance.
 If you are unsure about whether or not your costume is culturally insensitive, simply find another option; it’s better to be safe than sorry.
 If you are a housed individual who does not identify as Black or Indigenous, it is your responsibility to hold them accountable this Halloween.
-KEY TAKEAWAYS

 • Cultural appreciation differs from appropriation because it implies that a culture is being respected and understood as opposed to exploited and mocked.